 So what happens when a contractor is deemed to be ‘inside IR35’ and subject to the legislation?
 HMRC will look at each contract, deduct the tax that has been paid from what an employee would have paid through PAYE, and backdate this tax charge to the contractor.

 This process can cause severe financial hardship in many cases, and easily result in insolvency for the personal service company involved.
 HMRC have the power to look back at contracts for at least six years to see if contractors/company directors fall within IR35 rules.

 The potential for reduced income on a long-term basis, particularly for personal service companies whose clients are predominantly in the public sector, is worrying indeed.
 But if HMRC also apply IR35 to previous contracts already completed, this combination could cause a spiral into debt that is hard to escape.

 Even if you feel certain that IR35 does not apply to your own working situation, HMRC can still launch an investigation, causing disruption and expense.
 Intermediaries Legislation is an extremely complex area, and requires the input of an IR35 specialist to pre-empt tax investigations, and help you deal with them should you be targeted.

 Real Business Rescue will help if you are unsure whether IR35 rules apply, or are facing scrutiny by HMRC.
 We can advise you on the new ‘off-payroll’ IR35 regulations, and obtain clarity on a particularly complex area of self-employment.
-Call our experts to arrange a same-day meeting at one of over 55 offices nationwide.
+Call our experts to arrange a same-day meeting at one of our offices.